industrial-control-group-unibs/LIFT-Examples/README.md

 You have to load the data running load_data.m

-You have to use the library: [DYNAMICAL MODEL] "LumpedParameterLiftModel" and [CONTROL AND MOTION PLANNING] "LiftMotionControlLibrary".
+You have to use the library:

+[DYNAMICAL MODEL] "LumpedParameterLiftModel", and [CONTROL AND MOTION PLANNING] "LiftMotionControlLibrary".

 The simulink scheme consists of: (from left to right)